Roadmap to this page

 -

-In a TV interview, an Israeli soldier says, “There are no innocents in Gaza,” says his brigade's mission was to kill anyone who came near their area, and responds that the war would end when “no one remains there.”
+In a TV interview, an Israeli soldier says, “There are no innocents in Gaza,” describes his brigade's mission as killing anyone who came near their area, and says that the war will only end when “no one remains there.”

 -